anthony-autrey/AmpyFin/README.md

 ### 5️⃣ Set Up MongoDB

 - Sign up for a MongoDB cluster (e.g., via MongoDB Atlas).
-- Create a database for stock data storage and replace the `mongo_url` in 'config.py' with your connection string.
+- Create a database for stock data storage and replace the `MONGO_URL` in 'config.py' with your connection string.
 Make sure to give yourself Network Access.
 - Run the setup script `setup.py`:
 - After running the mongo setup script, the MongoDB setup for the rest will be completed on the first minute in trading for both ranking and trading.

 ## ⚡ Usage